Caribbean Wines & Spirits Showcases Multi-Continental Wine Offerings at Annual Wine and Arts Festival

 CWS carefully curated wine offerings from Italy, France, New Zealand, California and Japan for the ultimate tasting experience.

-The three-day festival weekend kicked off on Friday with BNT’s members enjoying early access to festival sips during Member’s Night.
+The three-day festival weekend kicked off on Friday with BNT members enjoying early access to festival sips during Member’s Night.
 Members intimately savored the flavors of Japan, New Zealand and France ahead of the public.

 Day two of the festival brought an overwhelming energy of excitement and interest from the crowd.
-Whether a self-proclaimed wine expert, or a beginner, attendees relished in the opportunity to sip and learn at each booth.
+Whether a self-proclaimed wine expert, or a novice, attendees relished in the opportunity to sip and learn at each booth.

 In the afternoon, CWS treated sake lovers and speculators to a sake class hosted by Andrew Sowers, Joto Sake’s Southeast Regional Manager.
 Throughout the session Sowers walked guests through the origins of sake, the various sake’s CWS offers, ideal pairings and tasting notes.